 Now it’s time to go over each blood type and explain what personality is assumed from each one.
 This includes their best and worst traits and even the worst blood type compatibility.

-This blood type is typically seen as more conservative and introverted in comparison to other blood types.
+This blood type is typically seen as more conservative and introverted compared to other blood types.
 They’re expected to be quite considerate of others and are admirably punctual and patient.

 Some of their best traits are how loyal and creative they are.
 They do not trust easily, but once they do, you can rest assured they are loyal to you at a die-hard level.